Your Privacy is Important to Us

 - We will collect your first and last name, email address, and phone number when you contact us through the site;

 - We may collect your email address if you contact us with a question;

 The above list provides an example of the personal information that may be collected from you on the site.
-If you do not want NOVA Medical Exercise to collect your personal information, please do not provide it to us.
+If you do not want MDX Academy to collect your personal information, please do not provide it to us.

 2. Non-Personal information

 “Non-Personal information” can be technical information or it can be demographic information, such as your age, gender, ZIP code or other geolocation data, or interests.
 Non-personal information does NOT identify you personally.
 Here are some examples of the non-personal information that is collected via the site and a description of how this information is used: